Generative Specification — Experiment Supplement

 Template changes applied:

-docs/prompts/00-infrastructure.md — infrastructure as a dedicated session turn.
+docs/prompts/00-infrastructure.md— infrastructure as a dedicated session turn.
 Infrastructure emission was separated into its own prompt, which must complete before any feature prompt is sent.
 The root cause of v4’s Defended and Auditable gaps was ordering: CLAUDE.md’s meta-instruction to emit hooks and ADRs in the first response competed with the first user-turn prompt (auth feature code), and the feature prompt won.
-Making infrastructure a distinct turn eliminates the ordering dependency entirely — the model cannot produce feature code in P0 because no feature prompt exists yet.
+Making infrastructure a distinct turn eliminates the ordering dependency entirely — the model cannot produce feature code in P0 because no feature prompt exists yet. -

 Scores — Treatment-v5 vs Treatment-v4: